ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 ## include_from {#include_from}

 The path to the file with substitutions.
+Supported file formats are XML and YAML.

 For more information, see the section “[Configuration files](../../operations/configuration-files.md#configuration_files)”.